SvePu/MyBB-Thread-Starter/README.md

 * unzip new package
 * copy content from "UPLOAD" folder to the forum root on server
 * install & activate the plugn from ACP
-* check the plugin settings at configuration
+* check the plugin settings on configuration

 **Simple Update:**
 * unzip new package